 Three and a half years ago, Chuchman auditioned for several young-artist programs, including one at the Lyric’s Ryan Opera Center.
 She got a nice rejection letter.
 Two days later, the Ryan Center’s director, Gianna Rolandi, called, said there was an opening, and invited her to sing in the finals.
 “I think I fell off my chair when they said I would be in the program,” Chuchman recalls.

-She leaves the center this year to be with her husband in Winnipeg, but, Gilbert and Sullivan fans, mark your calendars: Next December she returns to the Lyric to star as Yum-Yum in The Mikado.
+She leaves the center this year to be with her husband in Winnipeg, but, Gilbert and Sullivan fans, mark your calendars: Next December she returns to the Lyric to star as Yum-Yum in

 Photograph: Brian Kuhlmann

 Camera Assistants: Colin Beckett and Joshua Haines Wardrobe Stylist: Joslyn Beta Lawrence Makeup: Lia Rivette/Ford Hair: Sara Saltanovitz/Artists by Timothy Priano Location: Lyric Opera of Chicago